 Students may choose to focus their electives in any of the following three-course concentrations.
 Beyond the enrichment a concentration provides, students' transcripts will reflect commitment to a particular area which may be impressive to prospective employers.

 Declaring Your Concentration

-Interested students should consult with a counselor or their department chair and file the appropriate request form with the Registrar's Office.
+Interested students should consult with a counselor or their department chair and file the appropriate request form with Academic Services.

 LEADERSHIP STUDIES